 Market share and competitors

-The group specialises in serving the needs of the approximately 12 million UK non-standard credit customers with a range of products from credit cards and car finance, to home credit and online unsecured and guarantor loans.
+The group specialises in serving the needs of the approximately 10-12 million people with a range of products from credit cards and car finance, to home credit and online unsecured and guarantor loans.

 Non-standard credit customers typically have a poor credit history, or no credit history at all, or may have had past problems with credit, often due to periods of unemployment, family break-up, ill‑health or the use of inappropriate mainstream credit offers.